-If you have already worked on “how to describe your current situation/feeling” with “Eigo-jiru vol.11”, this article will be the next one to deal with…
+If you have already worked on expressing your current situation/feelings” with “Eigo-jiru vol.11”, this blog post will be the next stage for you.

-This time, we are going to work on “how to express our desire/demands” in English.
+This time, we are going to try expressing our desires/demands” in English.

-In order to be able to get your demand across to the other person when it’s necessary, let’s prepare for it with the habit of “Soliloquy” in English!
+To be able to get your demands or needs across to the other person in important situations, let’s practice regularly with the method of “self-talk”!

 I want + noun

-This phrase is related to the previous topic “Describing your current situation”, isn’t it?
+The sentence is very much related to the previous article on “expressing your current situation”, isn’t it?

 I want something ~

-If you don’t know exactly what you want, then you can put “something” after “I want” for the time being…
+Now, this time you don’t know exactly what you want, so, for the time being, you can put “something” after “I want”, and it will be…

-And then, in order to explain what this “something” is, you can simply add “to + verb” to it…
+And then, to make it sound more specific, you can simply add “to + verb” to it…

-so, if what you want is a drink, it will be…
+so, if what you want is a drink, you add “to + drink” and it will be…

-This time, you can do it by adding “adjective after “something” just like…
+This time, you can add “adjective” after “something” just like…

 If you fancy having some food, then…